gallantlab/himalaya/README.rst

 If you use ``himalaya`` in your work, please cite our (future) publication:

 ..
 [1] Dupré La Tour, T., Eickenberg, M., & Gallant, J. L. (2021).
-	Variance decomposition with banded ridge regression. *In preparation*.
+	Feature-space selection with banded ridge regression. *In preparation*.